haleyelder/100-days-of-code/log.md

 # 100 Days of Code Log

+### Day 15 : June 15, 2017

+- Finishing up some css bugs and updating text on my portfolio site for the conf starting tomorrow, probably will be updating the log afterwards :)

+- pro / con : fix the styling that was driving me nuts with a sidescroll bar! and the nav, little things but a little piece of mind.
+Still stressing for tomorrow but just need to enjoy it and be myself!

 ### Day 14 : June 14, 2017

 - Domain has been purchased for WP site, frantically finishing up some loose ends, I'm thinking Sunday might be the finalizing day if I don't get to it tomorrow.